emamex98/golang_rest_lab/README.md

     go run api.go
     ```

-1. To run all tests with verobse:
+1. Run all tests with verobse in a separate terminal:

     ```go
     go test -v